PyGreSQL/PyGreSQL/docs/contents/pg/connection.rst

     :raises TypeError: invalid connection
     :raises pg.ProgrammingError: error in query or duplicate query

-This method creates a prepared statement for the given command with the given name for later execution with the :meth:`Connection.query_prepared` method.
+This method creates a prepared statement with the specified name for the given command for later execution with the :meth:`Connection.query_prepared` method.
 The name can be empty to create an unnamed statement, in which case any pre-existing unnamed statement is automatically replaced; otherwise a :exc:`pg.ProgrammingError` is raised if the statement name is already defined